 • overweight (obesity);

-• liver disease;
+• liver diseases;

-• exhausting sports training, physical overload;
+• grueling sports training, physical overload;

 • excess ultraviolet radiation (excessive stay in solariums, on the beach).

-In a neglected state, high testosterone in women can cause serious consequences such as:
+In a neglected state, high testosterone in women can cause such serious consequences as:

 • infertility;